douglascraigschmidt/LiveLessons/Java8/README.md

          pattern via Java AtomicReference and volatile.

 . ex29 - This example shows how to combine the Java sequential streams
-         and completable futures framework to generate and reduce random big fractions.
-It also demonstrates the lazy processing of streams.
+         and completable futures frameworks to generate and reduce random BigFraction objects.
+It also demonstrates the lazy processing semantics of Java streams and completable futures.

 . ex30 - This example showcases and benchmarks the use of a Java
          ConcurrentHashMap and various memoizer implementations to